 - Final Thoughts

 The Philippines has many dog breeds, ranging from the beloved aspins to regal toy poodles.
-In case you’re looking for a dog with a good pedigree, here’s a list of breeds that are popular in the country, including their estimated prices.
+In case you’re looking for a dog with a good pedigree, here’s a dog price list of popular breeds in the Philippines.

 Originating from China, this small dog is known for its long fur, and its distinctive underbite creates its homely appeal.
 This breed also charms its owners with its affectionate and friendly demeanor.
 It’s lively and energetic, meaning you will need to have lots of playtime with it.
 Shih Tzus are also intelligent, a trait that has made them great contenders in obedience and training competitions.